-When I first started playing online poker I remember whenever I got it all-in ahead and someone would suck out on me, giving me a bad beat, I would always get upset, or angry, or frustrated.
-As time went on, this gradually went away, I think partly because I became a better poker player and learnt to accept the realities of the game.
+When I first started playing online poker I remember whenever I got it all-in ahead and someone would suck out on me, giving me a bad beat, I would always get upset, angry or frustrated.
+As time went on, this gradually went away, I think partly because I became a better poker player and learned to accept the realities of the game.
 However, if bad beats in poker are currently causing you trouble, take a look at my top 5 tips for dealing with them.

 Results orientated thinking is the downfall of many potentially talented poker players.
-Everything you should do in poker should be based around how to maximise your expectation in every given hand.
+Everything you do in poker should be based around how to maximise your expectation in every given hand.
 If you associate losing with playing bad you are making a mistake.
-Its perfectly normal to play “perfect” and lose due to running bad and bad beats.
+It's perfectly normal to play “perfect” and lose due to running bad and bad beats.
 Likewise, its perfectly possible to play awful and win on any given day.
 Don’t be results orientated, be process orientated!

 Just think of it like this, every time a fish bad beats you, you are giving them hope.
 They don’t understand odds, probability, ranges, value betting or any of the stuff that makes you a winning player.
 All they understand is winning and losing.
 When the fish wins, the fish keeps coming back.
-Its kinda cruel in a way, you give them hope when we both know they are going to lose a lot of money in the long run.
+Its kinda cruel in a way - you give them hope when we both know they are going to lose a lot of money in the long run.

 Bad beats happen to everyone and are a way in which you can gain reciprocal profits on your opponents.
-Look at it like this, every bad beat is a test of your resolve, an opportunity to not tilt.
+Look at it like this, every bad beat is a test of your resolve and an opportunity to not tilt.
 If you don’t tilt in a situation when another player would have tilted, you have made some reciprocal money.
 Just as you can make money from your opponents by making better betting decisions, you can also make money in regards to tilting.
 If you don’t tilt, and your opponents tilt, you win!

 Good luck at the tables!